-Housing choice is the ability for all households in the region to find a good, affordable home that fits each household's preferences, including proximity to jobs, transportation, and other amenities, throughout all stages of life.
-Currently, the region's housing supply does not meet demand for all housing choices, particularly demand by residents seeking housing in higher opportunity areas (i.e., communities with good access to jobs, good schools, and transit).
-The growing population of seniors seeking homes with universal design features or looking for walkable and mixed use options within their current communities may also face limited options.
+Housing choice is the ability for all households in the region to find a quality affordable home that fits each household's preferences, including proximity to jobs, transportation, and other amenities, throughout all stages of life.
+Currently, the region's housing supply does not meet demand for all housing choices, particularly residents seeking housing in higher opportunity areas (i.e. communities with good access to jobs, good schools, and transit).
 The barriers to housing choice are broad and require a coalition of CMAP and stakeholders to increase local capacity to address affordability or vacancy issues, revise building and zoning ordinances, educate residents on the benefits of choice, and identify changes to federal regulations.